 25-26 August 1986 Heavy rain and flooding

 The remains of Hurricane Charley caused chaos over the August Bank Holiday, with more than 100mm of rain falling in parts of Co Durham.
-Flooding in the Dales, with caravans washed away.
+There was severe flooding in the Dales, with caravans washed away from riverside sites.

 7-9 February 1991 Heavy Snowfall

-46cm of snow fell in Longframlington and at Fylingdales.
-The snow was dry and powdery.
-This brought the infamous ‘wrong kind of snow’ comment by a Southern England railway employee.
+A phenomenal 46cm of snow fell in Longframlington and at Fylingdales.
+The snow was dry and powdery, driven in by a fierce North Easterly wind.
+This period brought the infamous ‘wrong kind of snow’ comment by a Southern England railway employee.

 31 March – 2 April 1992 Severe flood

 Prolonged heavy rain led to widespread flooding on the regions rivers.
-Urban flooding was extensive on Tyneside, with 110mm of rain falling in Newcastle in 60 hours.
+Urban flooding was extensive on Tyneside, with 110mm of rain falling in Newcastle in a 60 hour period.

 13-15 May 1993 Flooding